-FFO = EBITDA excluding profit (loss) from affiliates +/- taxes received/paid +/- interest received/paid + dividends received from affiliates + interest on subordinated debt charged to affiliates.
+FFO = EBITDA discounting the results of affiliates +/- tax collection/payment +/- interest collection/payment + dividends received from affiliates + interest on subordinated debt collected from affiliates.

-The reconciliation between this APM and the figures seen in the Consolidated Financial Statements for the period ending 31 December 2024 is shown below:
+The reconciliation between this APM and the amounts observable in the Consolidated Financial Statements as of December 31, 2024 is shown below:

 Q4 2024

-Operating income 428.7
+Operating profit 428.7

-Depreciation and amortisation () () 331.9
+Amortisation allowances () () 331.9

 EBITDA 760.7

-Taxes received/(paid) () -46.2
+Tax collection / (payment) () -46.2

-Interest received/paid () -13.5
+Collection / (payment) of interest () -13.5

 Dividends () 161.0

 Other adjustments 12.6

-Results from Affiliates () -185.8
+Income Affiliates () -185.8

 FFO 688.8

-() For management purposes, in addition to the provision for impairment of assets, 'Depreciation and amortisation' also includes the impact of the amortisation of the PPA, which was 39.4 million euros as of 31 December 2024. () Interest on subordinated debt charged to affiliates is included under 'Dividends' for management purposes.
+() For management purposes, 'Amortisation allowances' includes, in addition to the depreciation and amortisation allowances for fixed assets, the effect of the amortisation of the PPAs, amounting to 39.4 million euros at December 31, 2024. () For management purposes, interest on subordinated debt collected from affiliates is included under 'Dividends'.

-() Includes impairment on disposal of fixed assets recorded in the year.
+() Including impairment losses and gains or losses from the disposal of fixed assets recorded in the year.

-Operating cash flow (OCF)
+Operating cash flow ('OCF')

-Operating Cash Flow measures the company's capacity to generate operating cash flow after changes in working capital.
-The calculation is based on FFO and includes changes in working capital.
+Operating Cash Flow measures the capacity to generate operating cash after changes in working capital.
+It is calculated on the basis of FFO and includes the change in working capital.

-The OCF amounted to 615 million euros in Q4 FY 2024.
-The reconciliation between this APM and the figures seen in the consolidated financial statements for the period ending 31 December 2024 is shown below (in millions of euros):
+OCF amounted to 615 million euros in Q4 FY2024.
+The reconciliation between this APM and the figures seen in the Consolidated Financial Statements for the period ended December 31, 2024, is shown below (in million euros):